 When you set a goal there’s a specific process within your brain that determines how or even if you achieve it.
-The principles of the Placebo Diet are as much about learning how your brain works as teaching you what foods to eat, and this is one the most important elements of all, learning how to set a goal and make sure you not only achieve it, but do so without experiencing any pain or deprivations.
 If the strategy you try to follow to reach a goal means any sense of unhappiness or loss of pleasure, then you will self-sabotage and fail, no matter how much you think you want to achieve it.
 You will literally bully yourself into submission.

 So, what is the solution to keeping on track this Christmas?

 The first step is to fall in love (again) with the benefits of achieving your goal.
 I don’t mean just sit and think “wouldn’t it be nice if….”
 I mean REALLY love what it would mean to feel and look happy and healthy the other side of Christmas and New Year.
 Sure, being the same weight or not feeling fat and frumpy is a nice visual, but that’s not enough to really fire up your neurons to get you where you want to be, you need to associate massive pleasure with what it will mean.
 When you do this, several areas of your brain work together to increase your chances of achieving it and doing so in a way that you enjoy.
 After all if you choose a weight loss strategy you don’t enjoy, and feel deprivation and unhappy doing it…..but stick to it anyway until you reach your desired size or shape, once you cross the finishing line your brain will mark it as “done” and immediately begin to delete the behaviours that caused you pain, even if they brought you “success”.